moorepants/dissertation/eom.rst

 when the steering angle is zero and the bicycle is upright with respect to gravity and the ground plane.
-The parameters presented in [Meijaard2007]_ are not necessarily the best choice of parameters, especially when looking at the model from a non-linear perspective, as they not the simplest nor a minimal set of parameters.
+The parameters presented in [Meijaard2007]_ are not necessarily the best choice of parameters, especially when looking at the model from a non-linear perspective, as they are not the simplest nor a minimal set of parameters.
 For example, the benchmark parameters can been reduced in number by making use of gyrostats, see [Sharp2008]_.
 Choosing a minimum, constant set of parameters can certainly reduce the complexity of the resulting non-linear